-Service Members Teaching Research Publication Home
+Opening Members Teaching Publication Research SDSL Home

-An Anti-tracking and Robocall-free Architecture for Next-G Mobile Networks
+An Anti-tracking and Robocall-free Architecture for Next-G Mobile Networks [Project Page]

 This project is supported by NSF Award #2247561.
+Xiao's Role: PI.

-Understanding Blockchain Consensus and Security [Project Page]
+Understanding Blockchain Consensus and Security [Summary]

 Consensus protocol underpins the security of a blockchain system.
 It enables decentralized, mutually distrustful parties to agree on a unified transaction history without the help of a central authority.
 However, the idealism behind such consensus-based security is complicated by the less-decentralized reality of other system layers.